taglib/taglib/INSTALL.md

 Unit Tests
 ----------

-If you want to run the test suite to make sure TagLib works properly on your system, you need to have cppunit installed.
 To build the tests, include the option `-DBUILD_TESTS=on` when running cmake.

 The test suite has a custom target in the build system, so you can run the tests using make: